Tuesday, February 28, 2006

 Best friend

-I consider him as my best friend as he spoke my faults, my deficiencies, my blind spots and my manipulations, nakedly and bluntly on my face.
+I consider him my best friend because he speaks my faults, deficiencies, blind spots, and manipulations nakedly and bluntly to my face.

 Saturday, February 25, 2006